dheid/friendlycaptcha/README.md

-# Friendly Captcha Verification API Client
+# :robot: Friendly Captcha Verification API Client

 This client library allows JVM-based applications to verify [Friendly Captcha](https://www.friendlycaptcha.com) puzzle solutions.
 It wraps the necessary call and interprets the result.

-## Usage
+## :wrench: Usage

 Include the dependency using Maven